ApiniLabs/PAC-Attributes/README.md

 `Attribute Server` | A server which published attributes according to this specification `Attribute Client` | Any application which requests attributes from an `Attribute Server`.

+# Endpoint Discovery

+Attribute Services are found via the `PAC-ID Resolver` configuration.
+Entries with `attributes-generic` in the 'service-type' field are attribute services.

 ## Specification

 ### Endpoint

-Attribute Services are found via the `PAC-ID Resolver` configuration.
-Entries with `attributes-generic` in the 'service-type' field are attribute services.
+There is only one endpoint for the `PAC-ID Attributes` web service.

-It is RECOMMENDED to use the term 'attributes' in the url of the attribute server, e.g. `https://attributes.mettorius.com.` or `https://www.mettorius.com/attributes` .
+It is RECOMMENDED to host the attribute server at `pac.<issuer domain name>/attributes` (e.g. `pac.mettorius.com/attributes`)

 ### Request